This post may contain affiliate links. Read my full disclosure policy.

-How to make homemade Enchilada Sauce (both red and green) by roasting the tomatoes or tomatillos before blending.
+Make the best homemade Enchilada Sauce (red and green) by roasting the tomatoes or tomatillos before blending.
 Not only does this give great flavor, but it is also all made on one sheet pan!
 Simple and EASY!
 Freeze for winter- an easy way to preserve summer’s bounty!
+With a video!

 If you carry joy in your heart, you can heal any moment. ~Carlos Santana